What Is EPR Packaging?

 What does EPR cost?

 EPR fees are not taxes.
 They're industry-funded fees that go toward recycling infrastructure.
-The amount depends on three things: which state, which material category, and how much packaging you sell by weight.
+The amount depends on which state, which material category, and how much packaging you sell by weight.
+Across the three states with published rates, fees range from $0.01/lb for corrugated cardboard to $0.45/lb for non-recyclable plastic.

 What is eco-modulation?

-Two brands with identical packaging tonnage can pay 15-30% different fees depending on their material choices.
-Not because of what they sell.
-Because of what they wrap it in.
+Eco-modulation means fee rates vary by material recyclability — non-recyclable materials cost 2–5× more per pound than recyclable ones.
+Two brands with identical tonnage can pay very different fees depending on material choices.
 See all 7 strategies for reducing EPR fees.

 What is a PRO and do you need to join one?